i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/groups.md

 directories is proposed, otherwise the search form is directly accessible.

-Depending on how you search for groups (see: doc: [Authenticating users from LDAP directories
+Depending on how you search for groups (see:
-\</modules/configuration/authentication/ldap\>]), a **Search
-filter in groups** and/or a **User search filter** appear: these allow to refine the list to be imported.
+[Authenticating users from LDAP directories](../../modules/configuration/authentication/ldap.md)), a **Search filter in groups** and/or a **User search filter** appear: these allow to refine the list to be imported.
 If i-Vertix ITAM is used in multi-entities, it is necessary to select the destination entity of the group as well as its visibility in the sub-entities.

 :::info